“High-class haven for the musically-minded, hidden in the heart of Prague”

 - Concierge Service

 Hotel Aria is not only for classical music lovers.
 There are four floors, each one dedicated to opera, classical, jazz or contemporary genres in turn.
-Each of the 50 rooms pays homage to a particular star – from Brahms and Bernstein to Dvorak and Dizzy Gillespie via Johnny Cash and Joni Mitchell.
-One thing they have in common, however, is killer contemporary design.
+Each of the 51 rooms pays homage to a particular star – from Brahms and Bernstein to Dvorak and Dizzy Gillespie via Johnny Cash and Joni Mitchell.
+One thing they have in common, however, is carefully curated design that exudes extravagance.

 Dull weather needn't mean a dull afternoon: explore the efforts to bring your room’s composer alive.
-Admire the artwork or browse a biography about the artiste courtesy of the tailor-made digital database on your flat-screen PC (all rooms also have plasma TV and i-pod docks).
-Once you’ve set the scene with some background music, freshen up in the “rainforest” naturalistic shower before slipping on a Frette bathrobe.
+Admire the artwork or browse a biography about the artiste courtesy of the tailor-made digital database on your iPad (all rooms also have plasma TV and Apple TV's).
+Once you’ve set the scene with some background music, freshen up with the Molton Brown toiletries in the “rainforest” naturalistic shower before slipping on a Frette bathrobe.
 Rest assured your neighbours won’t even hear your oohs and aahs – all rooms are sound-proofed and double-glazed.

 - Air conditioning